 The small business world reacts to the Spring Statement 2018

-This week, the government made several key business announcements.
+The government recently made several key business announcements.
 Read up on the policies, and entrepreneurs' reactions, here

-In this week’s Spring Statement, chancellor of the exchequer Philip Hammond called the UK government “the champions of small businesses and the entrepreneur”.
+In the Spring Statement, chancellor of the exchequer Philip Hammond called the UK government “the champions of small businesses and the entrepreneur”.

 Starting with some promising figures, he revealed that the number of people in employment has increased by three million since 2010, with unemployment close to a 40-year low.
 He also pointed out that the UK’s borrowing is down from £1 in every £4 spent (in 2009-2010) to an expected £1 in every £18 spent, with debt expected to fall as a share of GDP next year.